 Lisa aims to coach individuals to re-establish purpose and balance in their lives, along with appropriate levels of self-care by assisting them to overcome issues such as self-doubt, difficulties with motivation or focus, negativity,

 and nervousness.
 Many of these factors underlie common psychological problems such as adjustment disorder, depression, anxiety, stress and burnout.
 She has a special interest in neuroscience and seeks to educate her clients as best as she can so that they develop a strong understanding of their current circumstances, how they may have arisen, and how they may be overcome.
 Lisa uses an Acceptance Commitment Therapy (ACT) framework, incorporating mindfulness techniques and other somatic and cognitive strategies, to aid her client’s progress.

 Lisa was the lead psychologist for the Australian Paralympic Swim Team, working and travelling with the team for a period of three years.
-She has also worked as a lecturer at the University of the Sunshine Coast since 2004, leading to her presenting her research both domestically and internationally.
+She has also worked as a lecturer at the University of the Sunshine Coast from 2004-2020, leading to her presenting her research both domestically and internationally.
 Most recently she presented at the North American Society for the Psychology of Sport and Physical Activity (NASPSPA) in the USA on "The impact of dispositional mindfulness on the competitive performance and psychological readiness of elite swimmers" .